sureshtumu/retirement-corpus-calculator/README.md

 Common enhancements: change defaults (edit row arrays *and* matching HTML `value=` attributes); add a category (append a row object — `slider:true, years:N` auto-creates its freed tranche); add a lever (copy a `.lever` block, add its id to the bind list); new ideas welcome via the feedback form.
 The engine is DOM-light by design — it can be smoke-tested in Node by stubbing `document` and calling `simulate()` directly; keep new logic in engine functions, not render strings.

-**Visitor stats:** a commented GoatCounter block sits in the `<head>` — register free at goatcounter.com, replace the site code, uncomment.
-It counts visits only; it can email a periodic report, and it never sees the numbers users type.
+**Visitor stats:** a GoatCounter snippet sits just before `</body>`.
+It counts page views only — it never sees the numbers users type — and can email a periodic report.

 ## 6. Honest limits